 It’s common to hear an announcer during an American football game mention “the box.”
 Those unfamiliar with football slang may not know what the box is.
 What exactly is the box in football, and what does it refer to?

-The box in American Football refers to the defensive, and offensive players lined up between the offensive tackles.
+The box in football refers to the area between the defensive and offensive tackles.

 In this article, we will show you what the box is and why it matters in football.